Pastitas/Redox-neo-Case/Readme.md

-# Neodox Redox keyboard Case
+# Redo-neo keyboard Case
-Neodox is just a dumb name for a case for the redox keyboard (both wireless and wired versions) based on looks and getting 'thicness' down as much as possible,  while still being 3d printable.
+Redox-neo is just a case for the redox keyboard (both wireless and wired versions) based on looks and getting 'thicness' down as much as possible,  while still being 3d printable.
-I also wanted to save space by using the original pcb mounting holes.
+I also wanted to save space by using the original pcb mounting holes. note that this should be compatible with wireless rev2 since the hole that changes is non-essential for the case and the other 3 will work just fine

 ## Pics